Getting out and about if you've got a learning disability

 If you've got a learning disability you may be interested in the Safe Place scheme.
 Safe Places are public buildings such as shops, libraries and doctor's surgeries where people with learning disabilities can go if they feel scared or threatened while out and about.

-You can apply for a Keep Safe Card to use in a Safe Place and find out if there are any Safe Places near where you live
+You can find out if there are any Safe Places near where you live.

 The Community Connector service helps people with learning disabilities or autism develop new skills, get involved with activities and use facilities in their local community.
 The service can last up to 12 weeks and may include travel training.
 You don't have to have an adult care worker or be eligible for funded care and support to use the service.

 For further information contact Call Derbyshire on tel: 01629 533190.
 If you think you'd like to use the service, staff at Call Derbyshire will do a telephone assessment.
-They will then pass these details to a member of the Community Connector Team who will ring you back to discuss things further.
+They will then pass these details to a member of the Community Connector team who will call you back to discuss things further.

 For further information on how the service works please see the information leaflets attached to this page.

 Disability employment service

 If you've got a disability or long term health condition our disability employment service can help you find work experience, voluntary work or paid employment.

 The service can help you find suitable jobs and placements, prepare a CV and get ready for interviews.

 Volunteering is a good way of getting out, keeping busy while helping others and making new friends.
 There are a number of ways to volunteer with us and you may want to get a Volunteer Passport to help you volunteer with other agencies.